Practical Guide to Sending Caring Contacts

 You want to send them to individuals tied to a particular event (e.g., patients who are discharged from the hospital, clients who completed behavioral health treatment, veterans who stopped attending programming, first responders working during a pandemic, a service member who seeks help with suicidal thoughts)

-You might want to send them based on a rating scale or measure of stress or distress (e.g., veterans who are unemployed or unhoused, patients who report depression or suicidality on a rating scale, staff who report high burnout)
+You might want to send them based on a screening instrument or measure of stress or distress (e.g., veterans who are unemployed or unhoused, patients who report depression or suicidality on a screener, staff who report high burnout)

 You might want to send them to all participants in your program or at the completion of your program (e.g., send to veterans after a women’s retreat for PTSD, patients after an intensive outpatient or partial hospitalization program, crisis line callers, Employee Assistance program for burnout)